This is a preview. To continue reading, register for free access now. Register Now or Log in

 When to Use

-At the end of every calendar year, employers are responsible for closing out the year's payroll in compliance with all federal, state and local income and employment tax laws, regulations and procedures.
-Also, when each new year begins, they must be ready to comply with any legal and procedural changes taking effect and ensure their payroll systems are updated.
+At the start of every calendar year, employers are responsible for closing out the prior year's payroll in compliance with all federal, state and local income and employment tax laws, regulations and procedures.
+They must also be ready to comply with any legal and procedural changes taking effect in the new year and ensure their payroll systems are updated.

-To prevent the process from becoming overwhelming, an orderly and methodical plan of payroll practices and procedures should be mapped out and followed not only at the end and beginning of each year, but throughout the entire year.
+To retain control and prevent the process from becoming overwhelming, an orderly and methodical plan of payroll practices and procedures should be mapped out and followed not only at the end and beginning of each year, but throughout the entire year.

 Using the following checklist in every pay period and every month (in month order) will help an employer stay in control of payroll responsibilities all year long and easily tackle year-end and new-year challenges.